-Shrimp Masala is bursting with the flavors we love in our Indian dishes!
-The shrimps are cooked in a semi-dry gravy of onions and tomatoes, seasoned with curry leaves, mustard seeds, and a blend of spices.
-A home-style shrimp dish that you will find hard to resist.
+Shrimp Masala is made with shrimps cooked in a semi-dry gravy of onions and tomatoes, seasoned with curry leaves, mustard seeds, and a blend of spices.
+A home-style Indian shrimp recipe that you will find hard to resist!

 Psst, If you are a beginner to Indian cooking, you need to read my guide to Indian spices and how to use them!
 I have written all about the various spices, herbs, and essential spice blends used in Indian cooking here.
 This will help you understand some of the stages of making a typical Indian recipe, and the role of spices.